Stay in touch

 The results are given separately from your pathology report and are sent to your specialist usually within 7 to 10 days.

-If your specialist has recommended you have hormone therapy before surgery, the test must be done on cancer cells removed before you start hormone therapy.
+If your specialist has recommended you have hormone therapy before surgery, the test must be done on the tissue removed by a core biopsy before you start hormone therapy.

 Your specialist will use the score, along with other information about your breast cancer, to help decide what treatment to recommend.

 A low risk score means it’s unlikely the breast cancer will spread to somewhere else in the body in the next 10 years.

 Most people with a low risk score will not need chemotherapy.

 A high risk score means it’s more likely the breast cancer will spread to somewhere else in the body in the next 10 years.

 Chemotherapy is recommended for most people with a high risk score.

 If EndoPredict is suitable for you, it’s usually available on the NHS across the UK.